Health and Safety Guide When Travelling To Bali

 • Rabies vaccinations

-Comprehensive travel insurance can provide cover for a range of benefits at affordable prices.
+Comprehensive travel insurance can provide cover for a range of benefits at a range of prices to suit many types of travellers budgets.
 Cover may include:

-If you plan to engage in activities that are considered dangerous or high risk you’ll need to check your policy.
+If you are going to engage in activities that are considered dangerous or high risk (such as diving or rafting) you’ll need to check your policy to see if it will provide benefits you need given your plans.
 Call your insurer to discuss the best cover for you.
 Remember:

 • If any accident or injury is the result of drug or alcohol use, you may not have cover.